 Past trauma is another common trigger for substance abuse.
 Trauma can cause lasting pain and difficulties when the patient suffers from post-traumatic stress syndrome (PTSD).
 This condition causes the patient to remain in a heightened state of stress and become triggered when sensory experiences remind them of what they went through.

 It’s impossible to undo a traumatic experience, but that doesn’t mean the patient can’t heal.
 Coming to terms with what happened, making peace with it, and deciding to start a new chapter is crucial.
 Trauma therapy at a holistic rehab Florida center can provide the patient with coping strategies for triggers.

 Cognitive Behavioral Therapy (CBT)

-Cognitive-Behavioral Therapy (CBT) is a form of therapy that has been proven effective in helping people learn how to deter negative thoughts and emotions, as well as, change addictive behaviors, that often worsen mental health.
+Cognitive-Behavioral Therapy (CBT) is a form of therapy that has been proven effective in helping people learn how to deter negative thoughts and emotions and change addictive behaviors that often worsen mental health.
 It can help with substance abuse, depression, anxiety, PTSD, eating disorders, and many other issues.
 It’s excellent for people in recovery, especially those who are dealing with a dual diagnosis.